 Spanish is the official language in 20 countries and spoken in more than 30.
 Studying Spanish at A level is the natural way to further your knowledge enabling you to use it in its spoken and written form and acquire an insight into how language is learnt.
 You will also gain considerable contacts with and insight into the contemporary society, cultural background and heritage of the countries where Spanish is spoken.
 Spanish links well with many other subjects.
 Occupations in which students can use Spanish include: journalism, business, tourism, government services, teaching, engineering, marketing and law.

-In addition to developing and extending the vocabulary and grammatical concepts studied at GCSE, you will also study and acquire specific knowledge of contemporary society with topics such as the environment, the media, young people, work, and the cultural and social issues of Spanish-speaking countries.
+In addition to developing and extending the vocabulary and grammatical concepts studied at GCSE, you will also study and acquire specific knowledge of contemporary society with topics such as the ‘cyber space’, the changing role of the family, monarchies and dictatorships in Spanish speaking countries, multiculturalism, the influence of idols and the importance of Spanish heritage.
+You will also explore Spanish film and literature by studying films such as ‘Volver’ as well as a book such as ‘La Casa de Bernarda Alba’.
 You will also have conversation time with the Foreign Language Assistant.

-You will be asked to buy a grammar book (approx. £10), a vocabulary book (approx. £5) and a novel (approx.. £8).
+You will be asked to buy a grammar book (approx. £10), a vocabulary book (approx. £5) and a copy of the novel and film that you are studying.
 Any visits that are arranged will be priced as they come up.

 Sixth Form applications are open and we’ve made it even easier this year so you can save your application as you go along!

 And to find out the latest news from Sixth Form why not follow us on Instagram www.instagram.com/gryphonsixthform